Keio 7000 series: Body

-The body is stainless steel.
-Early sets used corrugated panels, while sets made after 1987 had a beaten style.
-(Some corrugated-style cars were made after 1987 as middle cars for sets made early in production.)
+The body is made up of stainless steel.
+Earlier sets used a more corrugated design than that of sets made after 1987, and their end types were minimally different.
+Some corrugated-style cars were made after 1987 as middle cars for sets made early in production.
 The sides were not painted.
 Fronts of early sets were the same color as the sides.
-The front designs are of two types, but the difference is minor.

 Driver's cab

 The driver's cab contains a T-shaped, one-handle master-controller system.
 The speedometer is analog, providing information up to 140 km/h.